negativecode/negativecode.github.com/posts/_posts/2012-01-30-vines-xmpp-server-now-with-clustering.md

 ---
 We're proud to announce the fourth preview release of the [Vines XMPP server](http://www.getvines.org)!
 In addition to bug fixes and performance improvements, there are three important new features in this release.

-## Clusters&mdash;Two Servers Are Better Than One
+## Two Servers Are Better Than One
 Thanks to EventMachine, a single Vines chat server can handle plenty of traffic.
-But eventually, we'll need a second server (or more) to handle higher loads and provide high-availability should one server go down.
+But eventually, we'll need a second server (or more) to handle higher loads and provide high-availability should one server fail.
 In this release, several Vines servers can cluster together, using Redis to route messages among themselves.

 I'll write more in-depth about how the clustering feature works in the future.
 For now, it's easy to get started by adding this snippet to your config file.